Jessiii929/ETL_Mini_Project/README.md

 3. Extract and transform the crowdfunding.xlsx
 Excel data to create a subcategory DataFrame thathas the following columns:
-A "subcategory_id" column that has entries going sequentially from "subcat1" to "subcat n ",where n is the number of unique subcategories
+A "subcategory_id" column that has entries going sequentially from "subcat1" to "subcat n ", where n is the number of unique subcategories
 A "subcategory" column that contains only the subcategory titles

 4. Export the subcategory DataFrame as subcategory.csv and save it to your GitHub repository.

 Create the Campaign DataFrame
-1.
-Extract and transform the crowdfunding.xlsx
+1. Extract and transform the crowdfunding.xlsx
 Excel data to create a campaign DataFrame hasthe following columns:
 The "cf_id" column
 The "contact_id" column